Malak-Mansour/ReproducingFoundationalResult/README.md

 ```

 ##### Data to look at:
-1. min and avg rtt (that avg rtt is not much larger than min rtt, otherwise a queue would have formed)
+1. min and avg rtt (that they match what you set delay to)

 2. packet loss (that it matches what you set it to- percentage value)